The Struggle for Women's Right to Vote in Blackburn

 Under the Infamous Cat and Mouse Act.

-The Cat and Mouse Act allowed hunger-striking suffragettes to be sent home to regain their strength then be rearrested; this was to make sure that none of them died in prison and gave the cause a marty.
+The Cat and Mouse Act allowed hunger-striking suffragettes to be sent home to regain their strength then be rearrested; this was to make sure that none of them died in prison and gave the cause a martyr.
 Also, in the package was a copy of the newspaper “The Suffragette" and a book by Christabel Pankhurst (Emmeline's daughter).
 The “Blackburn Bomber" was never caught.
 The women's suffrage movement generally ended with the start of World War 1 but because of the courage an and ingenuity women showed when they took up men's work during the war Parliament finally gave house-holding women over 30 years the vote in 1918, and all women over 21 got the vote in 1928, making them equal with men.

 By Fiona Smith (Age 16), Head Girl at Beardwood School.
 This essay was completed during work experience at Blackburn Museum and Library.